-- To reject an NGO's registration at their own discretion based on the content of their registration documents. - Disband an NGO for failing to submit the annual report in a timely manner. - To demand any document from an NGO at any time, without a warrant, and be present at all NGO events."
+- To reject an NGO's registration at their own discretion based on the content of their registration documents. - Disband an NGO for failing to submit the annual report in a timely manner. - To demand any document from an NGO at any time, without a warrant, and be present at all NGO events."66

-In addition, the law had placed restrictions on the receipt of overseas donor funds by domestic NGOs.
-The justification given by officials for this stricter control over the sources of income of Russian NGOs was quite generic, citing "fight against terrorism" and "money laundering".
-There is some evidence to legitimize these concerns.
-The erratic development of civil society in a period of feeble and incomplete regulation of the 1990s led to a number of NGOs acting "as fronts for commercial or criminal organizations", as well as the emergence of non-governmental individuals (NGIs) whose main goal was to win overseas grant money.
-At the turn of the twenty-first century, the Russian state realized that domestic philanthropy needed to be encouraged in order to provide legitimate NGOs with domestic funding, the attraction of
+In addition, the law had placed restrictions on the receipt of overseas donor funds by domestic NGOs.67 The justification given by officials for this stricter control over the sources of income of Russian NGOs was quite generic, citing "fight against terrorism" and "money laundering"68.
+There is some evidence to legitimize these concerns, but in themselves they are not substantial to merit each of the above measures employed - and the overall analysis is that the law has been designed to further strengthen the state's hand.
+It is recognized that the erratic development of civil society in a period of feeble and incomplete regulation of the 1990s led to a number of NGOs acting "as fronts for commercial or criminal organizations", as well as the emergence of non-governmental individuals (NGIs) whose main goal was to win overseas grant money.69 At the turn of the twenty-first century, the Russian state realized that domestic philanthropy needed to be encouraged in order to provide legitimate NGOs with domestic funding, the attraction of which depended on the sector having more professionalism, greater transparency and financial control.70 Rationalizing from the state's perspective, pressing ahead with funding programmes without reform to the poorly administered and "insufficiently regulated" civil society would add to the general lack of order not restricted to civil society, potentially jeopardizing the transition efforts to a market-driven economy.
+Analyzing this under the neo-realism framework (temporarily in isolation of the international system), the introduced law also served as a "reform" to increase the integrity of the state as the most important actor.

-&lt;sup>65 Jo Crotty, Sarah Marie Hall and Sergej Ljubownikow, "Post-Soviet Civil Society Development in the Russian Federation: The Impact of the NGO Law," Europe-Asia Studies 66, no.8 (October 2014): 1254, accessed May 1, 2016 which depended on the sector having more professionalism, greater transparency and financial control.
-Understandably, carrying on under existing system would add to the general lack of order not restricting to civil society, and could jeopardize the coherency of the transition to a market-driven economy.
+67 Jo Crotty, Sarah Marie Hall and Sergej Ljubownikow, "Post-Soviet Civil Society Development in the Russian Federation: The Impact of the NGO Law," Europe-Asia Studies 66, no.8 (October 2014): 1254, accessed May 1, 2016

-&lt;sup>66 Elena Klitsounova, "Promoting Human Rights in Russia by supporting NGOs: How to Improve EU Strategies," CEPS NO.287 (2008):5, accessed May 3, 2016
+68 Elena Klitsounova, "Promoting Human Rights in Russia by supporting NGOs: How to Improve EU Strategies," CEPS NO.287 (2008):5, accessed May 3, 2016